MonikaSzucs/comp-2825-computer-architecture-organization/class-10/readme.md

 | 1 byte | 110 |
 | 1 byte | 111 |

-A computer has a 32-bit memory address.
+4. A computer has a 32-bit memory address.
 There is 1 byte of data in each cell.

-How much total memory is there
+How much total memory is there?

 2^32 addresses can be made using 32 bits
-There is a total of 2^32 words /memory * 2^0 bytes/word = 2^32 bytes/memory - 4GB
+There is a total of 2^32 words /memory * 2^0 bytes/word = 2^32 bytes/memory = 4GB
+That is 4GB of RAM

-4. 1 cell per word; 64 bits per word; 20-bit memory address
+5. 1 cell per word; 64 bits per word; 20-bit memory address

 How much total memory is there?